Proverbs 10:1 Who is Your Father and Mother?

 “A wise son maketh a glad father: but a foolish son is the heaviness of his mother.” — Proverbs 10:1

 1. Who is Your Father?
-(Earthly vs. Heavenly)
+(The Hierarchy of Honor)

 "And call no man your father upon the earth: for one is your Father, which is in heaven."